How to Pack for College

 One time-saving tip when packing your clothes is to keep your clothes on their hangers.
 Then all you will need to do is hang them in your closet once you arrive at your dorm.
 To transport them, separate them into clothing types—skirts, shirts, etc.—and place them in garment bags or even garbage bags with a hole cut through the top so the hangers come through the top of the bag.

-A space-saving tip (if you prefer to save space over time) is to use Space Bags to pack your clothes, towels, and bedding.
+A space-saving tip (if you prefer to save space over time) is to use space compression bags to pack your clothes, towels, and bedding.
 These airtight, waterproof, and reusable bags reduce the space your things take up in your suitcase and trunk.

 Purchase clothing storage accessories—shoe bags, racks, etc.—for your dorm room to maximize storage.
 Call the school ahead of moving time and verify whether the college dorm provides clothes hangers before purchasing or bringing your own.
 If you use Space Bags, you can store those items you don’t need immediately in them—they also protect your items from dirt, mildew, odors, and bugs.